-Caregiving is a difficult task, but here are some tips on Practical Caregiving:
+Caregiving is a difficult task, ICRN provides tips on practical caregiving.

-- They also offer Effective Ways to Communicate.
+- Alzheimer’s Association also offers Effective Ways to Communicate.

 - It is also extremely important to discuss changes that are happening with children or grandchildren.
-The Alzheimer’s Assocation provides helpful ways to Communicate with your Kids and Teens, as does the The Association for Frontotemporal Degeneration
+The Alzheimer’s Association provides helpful ways to Communicate with your Kids and Teens, as does the The Association for Frontotemporal Degeneration.

 There is also training and education available for caregivers from the Alzheimer’s Association.
 This website provides online training as well as “essentiALZ” certification.
 (Please note that this certification does have a fee.)

-The Family Caregiver Alliance provides a wide array of support:
+The Family Caregiver Alliance provides a wide array of support, such as the following:

-- Caregiver Education provides advice based on different health issues, issues and strategies, webinars, facts and tips, a calendar of classes and events, as well as a way for Caregivers to Connect (https://www.caregiver.org/caregiver-connect)
+- Caregiver Education provides advice based on different health issues, issues and strategies, webinars, facts and tips, a calendar of classes and events, as well as a way for Caregivers to Connect.

 The National Institute on Aging also provides numerous Fact Sheets for caregivers and those possibly experiencing memory loss with helpful information.